ruimarinho/dotfiles/README.md

 Because I do not frequently run the bootstrap script — most of the changes are inside existing dotfiles — a simple git pull will automatically take place as those files are symlinked by `rcm`.

 The `setup` script has some safeguards in place but it's not very robust.
 Best used on fresh installs.

-## Next steps

-* Some zim modules need to converted into upstream pull requests.